Click the links to skip down to the following sections:

 How does the Judicial Committee work?

 If someone breaks a rule or is believed to have infringed on the rights of another or the community as a whole a complaint is made.
 (This is quite a simple form.
 Students not yet able to write can ask someone to scribe for them.)
 Anyone can have a complaint filed against them, staff are not exempt.
-The Judicial Committee or JC then meets daily and works through the complaints.
+The Judicial Committee or JC, which is a mixed age panel selected from the community members each week, meets daily and works through the complaints.
 The persons involved are called and details are checked, witnesses interviewed, all sides are heard.
-The person on trial is asked to make a plea – guilty, not guilty or no contest – and then their sentence if applicable is decided upon by a small jury.
+The person on trial is asked to make a plea – guilty or not guilty – and then their sentence if applicable is decided upon by the committee.
 This may seem laborious but the whole community takes it seriously and it is an extremely effective way to sort out issues.
 All issues are dealt with fairly and transparently; it is very rare that a sentence is contested or appealed.

 Does everything have to go through the JC?